BodyLink Developer Docs

 Your game receives tracking frames (hand/body pose) over a sandboxed iframe bridge and sends back gesture and gameplay events.
 You never touch the host runtime or the tracking pipeline directly — you target one small, stable SDK surface, and the platform does the rest.

-This site is the public front door for building on BodyLink:
+This site is the canonical, public home for building on BodyLink — start here, and read in this order.

 - Developer Guide — the end-to-end story: build a valid bundle, run the validation gate locally, and submit through the developer portal.